anoma/nspec/docs/arch/node/engines/encryption_behaviour.juvix.md

 This action argument contains the address and mailbox ID of where the response message should be sent.

+???+ code "Arguments"

     `whoAsked`:
     : is the address of the engine that sent the message.

     `mailbox`:
     : is the mailbox ID where the response message should be sent.

+---

 ### `EncryptionActionArgument`